SeokwonOh/SeokwonOh.github.io/README.md

 Hi.
 This is Seokwon Oh.
-I'm a software engineer
+I'm a software engineer.
+This is a profile which is planned to be updated with more details.

 # Education